samh4cks/samh4cks.github.io/_posts/2024-12-15-linkvortex-hackthebox.md

 Requests/sec.: 0
 ```

-I have found one interesting directory that is `.git`.
-Let's visit on `http://dev.linkvortex.htb/.git`.
+I found one interesting directory that is `.git`.
+Let's visit `http://dev.linkvortex.htb/.git`.

 ![.git directory](/assets/images/writeups/LinkVortex-HTB/3.png)

-While Googling for sometime to see how I can take use of `.git` to find some interesting information.
-I came across one tool called `git-dumper`.
+While Googling for sometime to see how I could make use of `.git` directory to find interesting information.
+I came across a tool called `git-dumper`.

 [__`git-dumper`__](https://github.com/arthaud/git-dumper) - A tool to dump a git repository from a website.

 It requires the url and the output directory.
-Let's utilise this tool.
+Let'	s utilise this tool.

 ```bash
 python3 git_dumper.py http://dev.linkvortex.htb/.git ~/dev_linkvortex_git_dump